hwoodiwiss/ArgumentativeFilters/README.md

 [![NuGet](https://img.shields.io/nuget/v/ArgumentativeFilters.svg?maxAge=3600)](https://www.nuget.org/packages/ArgumentativeFilters/)

-> :warning: This is an early preview package, and is not intended for production use yet.
-It is likely broken in a number of ways.
+> :warning: This package is currently in preview, and is subject to change.

 ## Background